Lower and Upper Division is determined according to the number of credits which an undergraduate student has completed. The classifications are:

 The Fitness Center Maintenance Fee is assessed to all students each term of enrollment.
 The revenue is used for maintenance and is not a usage fee.
 The fee is subject to cancellation only when all classes are dropped within the tuition cancellation period.
 For all other drops or withdrawals, the fee is non-refundable.

-Ohio/Ontario Good Neighbor Policy
+Ohio/Ontario Good Neighbor Policy - Graduate Students Only

 Student Service Fee (formerly called Omnibus Fee)

 The Student Service Fee is used primarily to maintain, upgrade and replace student computing and technology resources on campus.
 A small portion is also used to fund student activities on campus, and to enhance programs directed toward improving on-campus activities, including athletics.
 The Student Service Fee is assessed to all students.
 Please refer to the Tuition and Fees Rate Chart for the current term's rate.

 Undergraduate freshmen shall be charged a $100.00 Orientation Fee.
 Undergraduate transfer students shall be charged a $25.00 Orientation Fee.
 Parents attending Parent Orientation will be charged a $10.00 fee.
 For additional information, contact the Student Service Center at (313) 577-2100 or by e-mail to email@example.com

 The Registration Fee is charged to all students per semester.
 Any student registering after the prescribed early priority registration dates (as indicated in the Registration Calendar for each semester) will be charged a $35.00 late registration fee if registration is completed before the start of classes and $70.00 if completed after the start of classes.
 These fees are canceled in accordance with the same principles as tuition and all other fees.
 Please refer to ther Registration Calendar for the specific tuition cancellation dates.